 The nutrition world is rife with misinformation, leading to public confusion, mistrust of health professionals, and poor dietary choices.
-This, coupled with the fact that nutrition science is constantly changing, makes it no wonder that most people have a warped view of what constitutes a healthy diet.
+Since nutrition science is constantly changing, most people have a warped view of what constitutes a healthy diet.
 People are often drawn to believing a myth because of a desire to see results quickly.

 Here are some myths and the facts that you should definitely know about:

 1. Multi-grain and Wheat Bread Is Better Than White Bread